 How to Receive Fax to Gmail

 You can receive faxes in Gmail by getting a virtual fax line and linking it to your Gmail address; you just need to use an online faxing service.
-Incoming faxes will arrive as an email attachment, and you can receive an instant notification on your mobile phone.
+The incoming fax document will arrive as an email attachment, and you can receive an instant notification on your mobile phone.

 If you don't have a Gmail address yet, you can create one for free in just a few seconds.

-To receive faxes to Gmail, it is recommended that you set up a separate email address.
+To receive faxes, it is recommended that you set up a separate email address.
 By using your personal email, fax messages will be mixed in with your other messages, such as social and promotional messages.

-An email fax service, on the other hand, gives you a Google Fax number, which is a virtual number that redirects incoming faxes to Google Mail.
+A third-party email fax service, on the other hand, gives you a Google Fax number, which is a virtual number that redirects incoming faxes to your inbox and can also send fax from Gmail.
 Your virtual fax line stays active throughout the day.
 It automatically receives faxes and converts them to PDF before sending them to your inbox.
 Just like email arrives when you are away from your computer, it stays active even when your computer is turned off.

 Currently, the only way to receive faxes in Gmail is to use an online fax service, because through them is the only way you can get a virtual fax number.

-You can receive faxes to Gmail for free by signing up for a test-drive account with a service like eFax, perhaps the best Gmail fax service around.
+You can receive fax via email for free by signing up for a test-drive account with a service like eFax, perhaps the best Gmail fax service around.
 They currently offer a 14-day free trial, that includes your own fax number to receive faxes.

 Linking a Fax Number to Your Gmail Address

-To start receiving faxes to Gmail, all you need to do is associate a virtual fax number with your Gmail address.
-The easiest and most direct way to do this is to create an account with your favorite online fax service.
+To start receiving fax to Gmail, all you need to do is sync a virtual fax number with your Gmail address, and the easiest way to achieve this is by signing up for an account with an online fax service you love.

 NOTE: Some services let you link the same Google fax number to up to 5 different addresses.
 The process is the same and faxes will be delivered at the same speed.

-Alternatively, you can go to your online web fax account and change the email address used to receive faxes.
+Alternatively, you can go to your online web fax account and change the email address used for incoming faxes.
 Here's a simple example of what this looks like when faxing with RingCentral Fax.
 All services are similar in this regard.

-As soon as you've done that, you're ready to receive fax to email.
-The faxes will automatically be sent to you as an attachment to your Google Mail account.
+As soon as you've done that, you're ready to go.
+The faxes will automatically be received on your Gmail account.
 You can access a copy of all your incoming faxes through your online fax account if you don't have access to your inbox.

-As you can see, there's no need to go into your Google account and mess around with settings.
+As you can see, there's no need to mess around with Gmail's settings to receive fax.
 Online fax services use web-based technology that is always up, even when your computer is turned off.
 They'll take care of setting up your account, which shouldn't take more than a few minutes after you complete the sign-up process.

 Moving Your Existing Fax Line